 2. Safety: Revolvers have a number of safety features that make them attractive to some shooters.
 For example, many revolvers have a hammer block safety that prevents the weapon from being fired unless the trigger is pulled to the full.

 3. Simplicity: Revolvers are much easier to use than semi-automatic pistols.
-They do not require the shooter to chamber a round or cock the hammer before shooting, and you shouldn’t worry about jamming or misfeeding.
+They do not require the shooter to chamber a round or cock the hammer before shooting a revolver, and you shouldn’t worry about your revolver jamming or misfeeding.

 4. Accuracy: Revolvers are generally more accurate than semi-automatic pistols due to their longer barrel and heavier weight.